objcio/articles/2015-02-10-how-your-camera-works.md

 Most of us carry a camera with us almost every minute of the day; today's smartphones are some of the [most used cameras](http://petapixel.com/assets/uploads/2015/01/rankings.jpg).
 Before the era of digital photography, photography would record light onto paper or film.
 Today, photography turns light into bits and bytes.

-This article will go through some of what's making this happen: how a smartphone camera works.
+This article will go through some of what's making this happen — how a smartphone camera works.